 What is a Sales Tax Exemption Certificate?

-If your LLC has a valid sales tax exemption certificate, often referred to as a resale certificate in other states, you can buy goods from a wholesaler without paying sales tax, though you may pay a use tax.
+If your business has a valid sales tax exemption certificate, often referred to as a resale certificate in other states, you can buy goods from a wholesaler without paying Iowa sales tax, though you may pay a use tax.
 Depending on the size of your business, this can save you tens of thousands of dollars each year.

 The catch is that whenever you do use a sales tax exemption certificate to purchase goods, you are legally bound to resell those items and collect sales tax when you do so.
 If you do not resell those items, or fail to collect sales tax, the punishment could be liability for those items’ sales tax.